 For example, let’s say that someone is behaving badly in the street, they are yelling loudly and causing a scene… every single person witnessing this will perceive this differently, for example, some may think:

 - “Gosh, look at that person over there, aren’t they being rude, I would never act like that” or

 - “What an idiot!
 Look how this person is carrying on, talk about being childish, I am glad I am not like that” or

 - “That makes me feel nervous, I’m going to cross the road and get away from them” or

 - “Poor thing, they are really upset”

-The difference in how each person perceives a situation is a projection of what is going on inside them, because you will only perceive the things that you have in you.
+The difference in how each person perceives a situation is a projection of what is going on inside them, because you will only perceive the things that you have within you.

-So, the next time you find yourself around a person that annoys you or delights you… if you find yourself in a situation where you are going to make a judgment about something, ask yourself, how is this a reflection of myself?
+So, the next time you find yourself around a person that annoys you or delights you and you find yourself in a situation where you are going to make a judgment about something, ask yourself, ‘how is this a reflection of myself?’

 Regardless of how you perceive a situation, you can learn something about yourself simply because of how you perceived a situation.